 Now here’s the thing: Looking at that list–which I wrote up after the “full moon” conversation–I realized that there’s sort of a lot of shit in the world that annoys me.
 I also began to realize maybe I should chill the hell out and relax.

-And after some conversations with Neghar, I realized maybe I’m wrong about a few things.
-Neg views the world a lot differently than I do, and while we’re not going to see eye to eye on everything, she’s one of the smartest people I know, so I have been trying to listen when she tells me I’m just being an idiot.
+And after some conversations with people I deeply respect and who view the world differently than I do, I realized maybe I’m wrong about a few things.
+I have been trying to listen when smart people I trust tell me I’m just being an idiot.
 (Good practice in general.)